 The Orioles did it in just 48.
 They aren’t just setting records; they’re obliterating them.

-With the way the season has gone so far, it’s not hard to imagine the Orioles setting a few more benchmarks for futility in 2019.
+Hyde isn't wrong.
+If the staff keeps pitching the way they have so far, it’s not hard to imagine the Orioles setting a few more benchmarks for futility in 2019.

 MORE ORIOLES NEWS: